upvalue/caracal/README.md

 A pretty simple [golinks](https://www.trot.to/go-links) application.
 Allows you to keep short links for things you want to get to quickly.

+Plays well with synchronized storage like Dropbox or Syncthing -- run an instance on each computer and sync your configuration.
+No need to have a database or a cloud server.

 See `config.example.toml` for a sample configuration.

 # Setting up with the browser